-Nudism and Feminism Part 2
+Nudism and Feminism Part 2 – Closets are for Clothes!

 If you are a naturist, you have probably spent much time and energy trying to dispel the misconceptions and puritan attitudes towards nudity (see: Shit Clothed People Say).
 But Reece says rationality and argument / influence might not be enough anymore.
-If we’re finally going to get equal rights like women and gay people, we need radical action!
+If we’re finally going to get equal rights like everyone else, we need radical action!
 And I think it’s safe to say that we are far behind in America compared to many European countries.
 We freak out about a nip slip on television during the Super Bowl and even waste time issuing fines.
 The Supreme Court is currently occupying itself counting the number of seconds that a butt can be shown on cable TV.
 Most of our World Naked Bike Riders can’t really be naked.
 Nudity is supposed to be allowed for the sake of protest or art, but arrests, fines and court dates will surely ensue if you try it.
 No topless beaches.
 Men gained the right to go topless in public in the 1930s.
 Over 80 years later, women still can’t do the same in most states.
 (But even when it IS legal, you can still get arrested.
 See: my Wall Street experience.)

 “It’s funny, isn’t it?
 Funny that we can promote the right to be naked, to enjoy our body, to feel freedom, all from the comfort of our own home.
 And we can pretend to disregard the idea of shame, all the while we tuck ourselves away into the remotest corners, into the forest, into the desert, in our own home, where nobody will find us.
 We haven’t fought for our rights, we have simply found places where they aren’t challenged.
 We haven’t proven that we feel no shame, in fact we have proven the exact opposite, that we don’t have the courage to be outspoken, that we are complacent living secretly amongst everyone else: we have proven that there is shame where there should be none.
 People fear what they do not know, and we have almost deliberately denied them the understanding of nudity that we have always known.” -Nurba